Projects / Victoria Street Wastewater Rising Main - Stage 1

 What we are doing

 We're replacing an existing rising main along Victoria Street that has reached the end of its life.
-A rising main is a pipe that moves wastewater under pressure it so that it can travel to the main pipe (the interceptor) and then to the Moa Point Wastewater Treatment Plant.
+A rising main is a pipe that moves wastewater under pressure - so that it can travel to the main pipe (the interceptor) and then to the Moa Point Wastewater Treatment Plant.

-For Stage 1, we are working between the intersection with Willeston Street and the junction of Wakefield and Victoria Streets - the sliplane from Victoria Street onto Wakefield Street.
+For Stage 1, we are working between the intersection with Willeston Street and the junction of Wakefield and Victoria Streets - the slip lane from Victoria Street onto Wakefield Street.